-These are very strange market characteristics of every day up the stairs to falling off a cliff – it shows you how silly and irrational markets really are (there goes efficient market hypothesis).
+These are very strange market characteristics of every day up the stairs to falling off a cliff – it shows you how silly and irrational markets really are (there goes the efficient market hypothesis).

 Trading During Volatility

-We find many investors look at past historical values as something set in stone but never heed advice to normalize drawdown values to current levels – please see the following blog post which outlines: Why drawdown can be a very misleading metric.
+We find many investors look at past historical values as something set in stone but never heed advice to normalize drawdown values to current levels – please see the following blog post, which outlines: Why drawdown can be a very misleading metric.

 Investing your own money is a very difficult thing to do.
 To properly invest, you need to emotionally detach yourself from your money.
 Many investors are incapable of removing their “gut feelings” from the equation even when using algorithmic trading systems.
 Those who hire advisors and buy-and-hold style money managers are also at the mercy of volatile markets.
-The investors often finds themselves second-guessing their advisor and perhaps searching for another, usually with very little patience.
+The investors often find themselves second-guessing their advisor and perhaps searching for another, usually with very little patience.
 As the market heads back up, the investor feels satisfied with their new advisor—until the next downturn.
 The whole process will begin again and later repeat itself.
-This behavior makes it difficult to achieve personal investment goals and we find the average investor constantly succumbs to irrational exuberance and excess risk during an up period and then has no stomach to handle a drawdown.
-Many studies in behavioural finance have shown the average investor to consistenetly lose money even with very strong long term funds.
+This behaviour makes it difficult to achieve personal investment goals and we find the average investor constantly succumbs to irrational exuberance and excess risk during an up period and then has no stomach to handle a drawdown.
+Many studies in behavioural finance have shown the average investor to consistently lose money even with very strong long-term funds.

-Please see the following blog post which outlines: Why You Need to Use Alternative Data
+Please see the following blog post, which outlines: Why You Need to Use Alternative Data